An insider’s guide to the best events and things to do during October in the Lake District.

 The event is held between 7pm – 9pm in the Terrace Bistro & Bar.
 Reservations are recommended.

 The event is a two day exhibition which promises to provide a diverse and interesting mix of exhibitors from across Northern England and Scotland.
-This is the perfect opportunity to pick up some early Christmas gifts for a loved one in mind and give you that warm, Christmassy feeling in your stomach.
+Head down on Saturday 26th and Sunday 27th, 10am-4pm to find some goodies.

 The Rheged Centre is situated close to Penrith and is incredibly accessible from the A66 that will take you straight there from Cockermouth.
 The Rheged Centre also includes a cinema, shopping opportunities and kids play areas plus cafes, a thriving foodhall and an ice cream stand to ensure a fun-filled day.